 Hiking Trail to Futatsumori: Access to the parking lot at the start of the trail is only by car.

-Juniko (12 Lakes): About 8 buses per day from Juniko station on JR Gono Line along the Aomori / Akita Coast.
+Juniko (12 Lakes): About 8 buses per day from Juniko station.
+They travel on JR Gono Line along the Aomori / Akita Coast.